microsoft/WhatTheHack/000-HowToHack/WTH-Challenge-Template.md

 *Sample challenge text for the IoT Hack Of The Century:*

-*In this challenge, you will properly configure the thigamajig for your IoT device so that it can communicate with the mother ship.*
+In this challenge, you will properly configure the thingamajig for your IoT device so that it can communicate with the mother ship.

-*You can find a sample thingamajig.config file in the \`/ChallengeXX\` folder of the Resources.zip file provided by your coach.
-This is a good starting reference, but you will need to discover how to set exact settings.*
+You can find a sample \`thingamajig.config\` file in the \`/ChallengeXX\` folder of the Resources.zip file provided by your coach.
+This is a good starting reference, but you will need to discover how to set exact settings.

-*Please configure the thigamajig with the following specifications:*
+Please configure the thingamajig with the following specifications:
 - Use dynamic IP addresses
 - Only trust the following whitelisted servers: "mothership", "IoTQueenBee"
 - Deny access to "IoTProxyShip"

-*You can view an architectural diagram of an IoT thingamajig here: [Thingamajig.PDF](/Student/Resources/Architecture.PDF?raw=true).*
+You can view an architectural diagram of an IoT thingamajig here: [Thingamajig.PDF](/Student/Resources/Architecture.PDF?raw=true).

 ## Success Criteria

 *Success criteria goes here.
-This is a list of things an coach can verfiy to prove the attendee has successfully completed the challenge.*

-**- Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce commodo nulla elit, vitae scelerisque lorem maximus eu.
-Nulla vitae ante turpis.
-Etiam tincidunt venenatis mauris, ac volutpat augue rutrum sed.
-Vivamus dignissim est sed dolor luctus aliquet.
-Vestibulum cursus turpis nec finibus commodo.**

-**- Vivamus venenatis accumsan neque non lacinia.
-Sed maximus sodales varius.
-Proin eu nulla nunc.
-Proin scelerisque ipsum in massa tincidunt venenatis.
-Nulla eget interdum nunc, in vehicula risus.
-Etiam rutrum purus non eleifend lacinia.**

-**- Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed quis vestibulum risus.
-Maecenas eu eros sit amet ligula consectetur pellentesque vel quis nisi.**
+The success criteria should be a list of checks so a student knows they have completed the challenge successfully.
+These should be things that can be demonstrated to a coach.*

+*The success criteria should not be a list of instructions.*

+*Success criteria should always start with language like: "Validate XXX..." or "Verify YYY..." or "Show ZZZ..." or "Demonstrate you understand VVV..."*

+*Sample success criteria for the IoT sample challenge:*

+To complete this challenge successfully, you should be able to:
+- Verify that the IoT device boots properly after its thingamajig is configured.
+- Verify that the thingamajig can connect to the mothership.
+- Demonstrate that the thingamajic will not connect to the IoTProxyShip

 ## Learning Resources